pauljCherian/COSC-60-Final-Project/IMPLEMENTATION.md

 ```

 ## 2. Module Specifications

+**Laptop AP Setup**

+We will use hostapad on Linux to launch our Access Point.
+We will set up an iptables rule to block all outgoing requests except for port 53 and forbid unsolicted DNS replies.
+Time permitting we redirect all DNS requests to our captive portal address.

 ### `protocol.py` - Shared Protocol Utilities.
 Both the client and the sever to use these